DIPlib/diplib/DIPworkplan.md

 1. CMake compilation environment.
 Will need to be expended as new interfaces are created, etc.

 2.  `class dip::Image`.
 Some features need to be tested more thoroughly.
-The support for physical dimensions and color spaces needs to be completed.

 3.  `dip::Framework::Scan()`.
 Will be tested more thoroughly through the functions that use it.
 Not yet parallelized.